perigrin/the-room/traits-vs-roles.md

 history will help explain the reason that these two names exist and are adopted by the Moose community.

-First the concept of Roles is generally based upon a paper [__Traits — Composable Units of Behavior__][scg].
+First the concept of Roles is generally based upon a paper [__Traits —Composable Units of Behavior__][scg].
 For this paper they created an implementation of what we call Roles for Smalltalk 80, and named them Traits.
 So outside of the Perl world, Roles are Traits.
 This is the first point of confusion.